skyway/old-skyway-peer-authentication-samples/README.md

 2. Authenticate the peerId and session token using your Authentication server
 3. Create an authToken following the directions in [authtoken](#authtoken)
 4. Send the credential object, (authToken, timestamp and token ttl,) back to the client
-5. Connect to the ECLWebRTC Server as normal using `new Peer()`, passing the credential as shown in [Example using JavaScript with jQuery](#example-using-javascript-with-jquery)
+5. Connect to the SkyWay Server as normal using `new Peer()`, passing the credential as shown in [Example using JavaScript with jQuery](#example-using-javascript-with-jquery)

 ## Credential format